bbc/genie/README.md

 This will output game loading progress and asset keylookups to the console.
 Pressing "q" will show the layout overlay, to show the game bounds.

+## Sanity Check Mode:

+"Sanity Check" mode is a series of screens that make use of Phaser features such as collisions, rotations, tweens etc. It is to ensure that these features are working as intended.

+To access "Sanity Check" mode, add the `sanityCheck=true` query string to the URL: http://localhost:8080/?sanityCheck=true.

+While in this mode, press `D` on your keyboard to view the Phaser Arcade Physics hitbox over each sprite.

 ## Documentation:

 *   [Notes on Genie Core](https://github.com/bbc/childrens-games-genie/blob/master/docs/notes-on-genie-core.md)